jasonamedina/AVS-VPN-GW-to-ExpressRoute-GW-Transitivity/README.md

 # Azure VMWare Solution: VPN GW to ExpressRoute GW Transitivity
 ![image](https://user-images.githubusercontent.com/97964083/214078217-86c26773-6339-4ea3-a1ca-0f35291b25ea.png)

+## Description
+This design scenario is only intended for customers who do not have ExpressRoute and only use a Site to Site VPN connection back to Azure.
+AVS only uses an Azure managed ExpressRoute to connect back to Azure.
+This is a step-by-step guide on how to connect On-Premise to the AVS private cloud transiting a Site to Site VPN to an AVS managed ExpressRoute and vice versa.

 ## Prerequisites
 1. Already have an existing Site-to-Site VPN Connection back to Azure
 https://learn.microsoft.com/en-us/azure/vpn-gateway/tutorial-site-to-site-portal